Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Philadelphia has combined with its opponents to score more than 48 points in four of seven games this season.
+- Philadelphia and its opponents have gone over the current 48-point total in four of seven games this season.

 - Detroit's games have gone over 48 points in two opportunities this season.

-- Sunday's over/under is 7.0 points higher than the combined 41 PPG average of the two teams.
+- The combined points per game average of the two teams, 41, is 7.0 points fewer than Sunday's over/under.

-- The 55 points per game these two squads have surrendered to opponents this season are 7.0 more than the 48 over/under in this contest.
+- This contest's over/under is 7.0 points fewer than the 55 these two squads combine to give up per game in 2020.

-- The Eagles and their opponents have scored an average of 50.0 points per game in 2020, 2.0 more than Sunday's total.
+- Eagles games this season feature an average total of 50.0 points, a number 2.0 points higher than Sunday's over/under.

 - The 47.7 PPG average total in Lions games this season is 0.3 points fewer than this game's over/under.